volume-trader/QuantowerKB/quantower-algo/simple-strategy.md

 }
 ```

-Build your project, and if your VT-Terminal Algo is properly assigned to an instance of Quantower, your strategy will be automatically copied to an appropriate folder and you will see it in Strategy Lookup window:
+Build your project, and if your VT-Terminal Algo is properly assigned to an instance of VT-Terminal, your strategy will be automatically copied to an appropriate folder and you will see it in Strategy Lookup window:

 ![Now your strategy is available in the Strategies Lookup](../.gitbook/assets/strategy-in-lookup.png)